erkandiken/mnist-scikit-svm-to-coreml/README.md

 pip install -U coremltools
 ````

-Now you can launch jupyter to go through the notebook:
+Now you can launch jupyter to go through the notebook.

 ````
 jupyter-notebook
 ````

-After you have done with your work, you can deactivate the environment:
+After you have done with running jupyter notebook, you can deactivate the environment:

 ````
 source deactivate <env>